Create and upload annotations using the Unity editor

 Click the upload icon to upload.

-A success prompt appears after uploading.
+A success prompt appears after upload.

 Record annotation ID